FacerAin/smart-composer/README.md

    - `openai_api_key`: Your OpenAI API key, stored as a secret.
    - `categories`: A comma-separated list of categories for AI to classify against.
    - `uploads_pattern`: Where your new file patterns are initially placed.
    - `docs_dir`: The destination folder where categorized files will be moved.
+   - `rewrite`: Set to `true` if you want the content of the Markdown files to be automatically rewritten (proofreading & editing).
+   - `update-readme`: Set to `true` if you want the main `README.md` to be updated with the categorized list of files.

 4. **Add Your Files**
-   - Whenever you push files into your designated uploads directory (e.g., `uploads/`), this workflow will trigger automatically and organize them into the `docs/<Category>` folders.
+   - Whenever you push files into your designated uploads directory (e.g., `uploads/`), this workflow will trigger automatically, organize them into the `docs/<Category>` folders, and update your main `README.md` with a current list of documents.

 5. **Check the Results**
-   - After the workflow runs, open your repository’s `docs/` folder.
-You should see subfolders matching the categories you specified, each containing the relevant Markdown files.
+   - After the workflow runs, open your repository’s `docs/` folder to see the categorized Markdown files.
+   - Your main `README.md` will now include a dynamically updated section (between `<!-- START DOCS LIST -->` and `<!-- END DOCS LIST -->`) displaying the categorized file structure.

 ## Secrets Configuration